USS Liberty: Debate

-Awards and decorations
+Awards, decorations and Memorabilia

 As a result of the crew's heroic response to the Israeli attack, Liberty is the US Navy's "most highly decorated ship ... for a single action".
-For the action with Israeli forces, she was awarded the Combat Action Ribbon (8-9 June 1967) and the Presidential Unit Citation (8 June 1967).
+For the action with Israeli forces, she was awarded the Combat Action Ribbon (8–9 June 1967) and the Presidential Unit Citation (8 June 1967).
 Although President Lyndon B. Johnson signed the Presidential Unit Citation in 1968, it was not formally presented to the crew until June 1991.
 President George H. W. Bush declined to attend the 1991 White House ceremony, instead merely waving at the crew while passing by.

 Commander (later Captain) William McGonagle, Liberty's commanding officer, received the Medal of Honor.
 Numerous members of the crew were decorated, including 11 members of the crew who were awarded Silver Stars, 20 with Bronze Stars, and over 200 who received Purple Hearts.
 The unidentified remains of six of Libertys crew are buried under a single headstone in a mass grave in Arlington National Cemetery.Liberty was also awarded the National Defense Service Medal.